 When Should I File a Personal Injury Claim?

 In most cases, you’ll file a personal injury claim before resorting to more serious legal action.
-If it’s clear that the insured driver is to blame, filing a claim can allow you to recover the money you need in a fairly short period of time.
+If it’s clear that the insured driver is to blame, filing a claim can allow you to recover the money you need in a fairly short period.
 If you and the insurer can’t seem to negotiate a settlement, you always have the option of filing a civil lawsuit for damages.

 What Should I Expect When I Decide to Negotiate a Personal Injury Claim?

 If you’ve been injured by an insured driver, you have the right to file a personal injury claim with their insurance provider.
 Here’s what you can expect when you decide to request compensation from an insurance company.
 Know about Negotiating a claim vs. filing a lawsuit:

 - File Your Claim: The first thing you need to do is notify the at-fault driver’s insurance company that there’s been an accident.
 Many companies require that you file your personal injury claim within a reasonable amount of time after the crash.
 Some companies even limit the time you have to submit a claim to anywhere between 24 and 72 hours.